knimu/NEXUS/README.md

 A decision can include:

-timestamp
+Timestamp
-cluster ID
+Cluster ID
-decision
+Decision
-analyst reason
+Analyst reason

 This creates an auditable record of the human-controlled response.

-The system therefore acts as decision support rather than autonomous enforcement.
+NEXUS therefore acts as decision support rather than autonomous enforcement.

 Audit Trail

-Example audit decisions:
+Example analyst decisions:

 {
   "cluster_id": "CLUSTER_006",